 Secondly, taxpayers may choose to carry back the losses to the previous year, or they may choose to carry forward the losses indefinitely.
 In the case of carry-back, any losses may be offset against the profits of the preceding year up to EUR1 million.
+Due to the COVID-19 pandemic, the loss carry-back for the years 2020 and 2021 is EUR5 million and will be EUR1 million again from 2022 onwards.
 An offset by way of carry-forward is possible up to EUR1 million annually without restriction.
 Regarding negative income that exceeds the EUR1 million threshold, in each subsequent year only 60% of additional income can be offset against such losses carried forward.
 The transfer of a share percentage over 50% may result in a total forfeiture of carry-forward not yet offset.
-These rules exceptionally do not apply if there are hidden reserves taxable in Germany reaching the amount of the carryforward not yet offset.
+These rules exceptionally do not apply if there are hidden reserves taxable in Germany reaching the amount of the carry-forward not yet offset.
 Furthermore, these regulations do not apply in the case of intra-group acquisitions of shareholdings (ie, group relief).
-However, the requirements for this are very strict and hard to meet.
+However, the requirements for this are very strict and hard to

-A case is currently pending before the Federal Constitutional Court in which it is to be clarified whether the 50% limit is unconstitutional or not.
+A case is currently pending before the Federal Constitutional Court in which it is to be clarified whether the 50% limit is unconstitutional.
 It is likely that this regulation is also declared unconstitutional.
 In the case of trade tax, trade earnings may be reduced by loss carry-forward; carry-back is not provided.
 An offset is possible without restriction against losses of up to EUR1 million; regarding losses exceeding EUR1 million annually, only 60% of losses may be offset against subsequent trade earnings.
 The rules regarding forfeiture of carry-forward are the same as for corporate tax.

 However, there is another possibility to prevent the forfeiture of the loss carry-forward not yet offset if more than 50% of the shares are transferred.
 This requires that strict conditions are met cumulatively (eg, time-limited application in the tax declaration, continuation of the same business).
-Furthermore, no so-called "harmful event" must have taken place (eg, discontinuance of the business, an additional business area is added).
-When these strict conditions are met, the loss carry-forward not yet offset is determined separately as so-called "accumulated loss carried forward" ("fortführungsgebundener Verlustvortag") and can be offset against the profits.
+Furthermore, no so-called harmful event must have taken place (eg, discontinuance of the business, an additional business area is added).
+When these strict conditions are met, the loss carry-forward not yet offset is determined separately as so-called accumulated loss carried forward (fortführungsgebundener Verlustvortag) and can be offset against the profits.
 This accumulated loss carried forward is determined annually.
 As soon as one of the strict conditions is no longer met, the accumulated loss carry-forward is fully lost unless it is covered by hidden reserves subject to domestic tax.